Ultimate Walt Disney World Planning Guide (2024 & 2025)

 Disney Dining Plans

-Until the dining plan fully returns, you’ll be paying out of pocket for your food on-site, unless you opt to bring your own food into the parks (and yes, you can get groceries delivered to your hotel).
+If the dining plan doesn’t make sense for you, you can always pay out of pocket for your food on-site.
+You can also bring your own food into the parks (and yes, you can get groceries delivered to your hotel).

 Planning Tools for This Step: